quantum-kittens/lofi-quantum/Assets/Music/Music_licenses.md

 - Yoga Music 05 by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree) Votes: R-y
 - Ambient by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Forest Walk by Eugenio Mininni (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
-- Meditation Sitar by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Nature Meditation by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Staring at the Night Sky by Alejandro Magaña (A. M.) (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Tanscending by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
-- Yoga Tune by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
+- Serene View by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
-- Yoga Music 04 by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
+- Fallen (Asper) by Eugenio Mininni (Free to use under Mixkit license https://mixkit.co/license/#musicFree)

 ## Genre: Sleep